gbc343/labCalculator/README.md

 # labCalculator
-Calculator to calculate pay and potential overtime Built using Android Studio
+Calculator to calculate pay and potential overtime.
+Built using Android Studio